Delay calculation

 Often, it makes sense to combine the calculation of a gate and all the wires connected to its output.
 This combination is often called the stage delay.

-The delay of a wire or gate may also depend on the behaviour of the nearby components.
+The delay of a wire or logic gate may also depend on the behaviour of the nearby components.
 This is one of the main effects that is analyzed during signal integrity checks.

 Delay calculation in digital design

 In the context of semi-custom digital design, pre-characterized digital information is often abstracted in the form of the above-mentioned 2-D look-up table (LUT).
 The idea behind the semi-custom design method is to use blocks of pre-built and tested components to build something larger, say, a chip.

 In this context, the blocks are logic gates such as NAND, OR, AND, etc. Although, in reality, these gates will be composed of transistors, a semi-custom engineer will only be aware of the delay information from the input pin to the output pin, called a timing arc.
 The 2D table represents the variability of the gate's delay concerning the two independent variables, usually the rate of change of the signal at the input and the load at the output pin.
 These two variables are called slew and load in design parlance.

 A static timing analysis engine will first calculate the delay of the individual cells and string them together to do further analysis.